 Explore Phuket Old Town for colorful streets, cafes, and a different side of the island.

-This day balances walking, culture, and scenery without exhausting you.
+This day balances walking, culture, and scenery without draining you before the island tours start.

 Day 15: Phi Phi Islands Day Trip